Automated Airspace Authorisations Trial

 In order to make use of the automated authorisation system, your operation must meet the following criteria:

-• Take place within 3nm (5.5km) of one of the aerodromes listed above
+• Take place within 3nm (5.5km) of one of the aerodromes listed above, or at any location within R405A and R405B

 • Use a drone registered in the sub-25kg category